LeoPlatform/rstreams/content/rstreams-node-sdk/streams-primer.md

 database or Elastic Search, etc., a snap.
 These simplified RStreams SDK pipe steps are of the RStreams SDK type [WritableStream](https://leoplatform.github.io/Nodejs/interfaces/lib_types.WritableStream.html) which inherits from the Node `Writable`.
 That's all you need to know.

 ## Duplex
-A stream step that sits between the `Source` and the `Sink` is by definition a `Duplex` stream.
-Think of a `Duplex` stream like its really two streams smashed together.
+A stream step that sits between the `Source` and the `Sink` is a `Duplex` stream.
+A `Duplex` stream is a single step that contains both a Writable and Readable stream.
 The input to the `Duplex` stream is a `Writable` so it can consume the data from the
 `Readable`  in the step before it.
 The output from the `Duplex` stream is a `Readable` so the next step downstream can pull data from it.